Were you injured in a truck wreck? Contact a truck accident lawyer at Munley Law now for a free consultation.

 In 2018, truck accident lawyers Daniel Munley and Marion Munley achieved the highest settlement for a single plaintiff in our region – $26 million for the victim of a truck accident who suffered traumatic brain injury

 If you want proof that not all personal injury firms are created equal, look no further than our track record.
 We won’t settle with the insurance company for less than you deserve, and we will fight in court on your behalf if necessary.
-When choosing a truck crash lawyer to protect you and your family, consider the following tractor trailer accident settlements and verdicts:

 What to Do After a Truck Accident